arandhawa/m4300-project/README.md

 data/GS.2018-01-01.2018-04-01.csv
 ```

-main reads 3 things: the start date, the end date, and a list of the filenames associated
+main **reads** 3 things: the start date, the end date, and a list of the filenames associated
 with the stocks to use for the backtest/analysis.

-These can also be typed manually into the standard input, or by use of another program/script
+These the input data can also be typed manually into main's standard input, or by some other program/script besides getstock.
-besides getstock.